iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/Build a Starting Sector.md

 #### Determine the number of settlements

 Once that's done, this step is simple: make note of how many settlements we'll need to generate based on what you picked for your starting region.
+The Rulebook gives the following suggestions, based on your sector's region:

+* Terminus: 4 settlements
+* Outlands: 3 settlements
+* Expands: 2 settlements

 #### Generate settlement details